How to Build Your First Next.js App: Step-by-Step Tutorial

 export default Home;

-1. Update pages/about.js to use the Layout component:
+pages/about.jsto use the Layout component:

 // pages/about.js